jamesfloresjr/blog/_posts/2023-08-02-proxmox-template.md

 ## Setup
 Setup a server of your choice.
 The commands in this tutorial will be for Ubuntu Server 22.04 but the steps should be the same.
 Here are the specifications I use for my templates.

-> You cannot decrease the hard disk so choose something low (20-50 GBs) {: .prompt-info }
+> You cannot decrease the hard disk so choose something low (20-50 GBs).
+You can increase after cloning.
+{: .prompt-info }

 - Disks